 7.3 Salad Suggestions

-A crisp Caesar salad or a simple arugula salad with lemon dressing can make an excellent side dish, adding freshness and balance to the richness of the creamy pasta.
+A crisp Caesar salad or an arugula salad with lemon dressing adds freshness and balances the rich pasta.

 8. Frequently Asked Questions